113PDCLAB-Course/deep-learning-final-project/README.md

 We choose **3** models to compare, UNet, ResNext50, ResUNet++.
 And we analyze these three models below :
 - **UNet**

-**main feature:** Classic model designed for medical image segmentation.
+**Main feature:** Classic model designed for medical image segmentation.
 Adopts an encoder-decoder architecture and uses skip connections in detailed features are introduced during the decoding process.

 **Advantage:** The computing cost is low, the architecture is simple and easy to deploy.